flywheel-apps/freesurfer-recon-all/README.md

 Desired subject ID.
 This is used to name the resulting FreeSurfer output directory.
 The subject_id can only have file-name-safe characters (no spaces, special characters, etc.) because this will be used as the name of a directory for the subject.
 NOTE: If using a previous Gear output as input the subject code will be parsed from the input archive.

+### gear-postprocessing-only (optional)
+Allows post-processing steps (such as gear-hypothalamic_subunits, gear-brainstem_structures, etc) to be run WITHOUT rerunning recon-all.
+For this option to work, a completed recon-all output zip file must be passed as input to this gear.

 # Workflow
 This gear runs recon-all on the provided inputs with the given configuration options.
 See [https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferWiki](https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferWiki) in general and [https://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllDevTable](https://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllDevTable) in particular for complete details.

 # Outputs
 All files that are the results of recon-all in the Freesurfer subject directory are compressed into a single zip archive.
 See the tutorial "Introduction to Freesurfer Output" tutorial [here](https://surfer.nmr.mgh.harvard.edu/fswiki/Tutorials) for details.

 This gear was created using the [bdis-app-template](https://github.com/flywheel-apps/bids-app-template).
 For documentation on how to run the tests in this gear, please see that README file.